mariamar95/hungry-goat/README.md

       - **Check username:** Functions like edit or delete recipe check that your username matched to the user that created the recipe.
 As you cannot edit or delete recipes created by other users a flash message will appear that says you are not authorised
       - **Check if username == admin** Functions check if the user is admin and allow to create, edit or delete all recipes and categories
 ### **Future Features**
-1. **Favourite Recipes:** Users can save their favourite recipes.
+1. **Favorite Recipes:** Users can save their favorite recipes.
 Recipes will be displayed on their profile
 2. **Rate a Recipe:** Users can rate recipes
 3. **Comment on Recipes:** Users can leave comments on recipes
 4. **Account Setting:** Users can change their password and delete their account